Table of Contents

 The following parameters can be used:

 uri - Mandatory parameter - a full amqp URI as described here.
 Missing fields in the URI will receive default values, such as: user: guest, password: guest, host: localhost, vhost: /, port: 5672.
-SSL connections are currently not available: amqps URIs will be declined.
+TLS connections are specified using an amqps URI.

 queue - Mandatory parameter - the name of the RabbitMQ queue to subscribe a consumer to.
 This parameter is mandatory.